sudobyter-hub/Hun2race/README.md

 Run: `$ choco install texlive`

+# Support

+If you are having any issues you may contact me on Twitter : [@aliwaleedhum](https://www.twitter.com/aliwaleedhum)

 # Contributions

 Feel free to reach out at `sudobyter@gmail.com` for suggestions, development collaborations, or to report any issues.